Skip to main content

 You let the opponent trust it.

-And then, at the right moment, you take it away!
+Then, at the right moment, you take it away.

-Because once someone starts moving based on you instead of the shuttle,
+Once someone starts moving based on you instead of the shuttle, you are already in control.

 Conclusion - Why Deception Is an Art